saumysoni/SparkMineHub/README.md

 - Python 3.x
 - Django 4.x
 - PostgreSQL/MySQL (or SQLite for local development)
-- AWS account (for S3 bucket and RDS setup)
+- AWS account (for S3 bucket, RDS setup, EC2, Sagemaker, Bedrock, Comprehend and Rekognition)

 ### Steps to Install and Run Locally